arXain/pyXain/README.md

 You can now view the landing page on (http:///127.0.0.1:5000)

 Note: every time you open a new terminal session and want to run the node, you need to enter both of the export statements.

+**Testing**

+All code should be tested and placed in the pyXain/tests/ directory in their respective files.
+Each module has its own test module.